 Administration of medicines by any member of the school personnel is undertaken purely on a voluntary basis and individual decisions will be respected.
-However, appropriate training will be provided before any member of the school personnel who has volunteered and accepted this role to be familiar with all administration of medication procedures.
-Under no circumstances will a member of the school personnel administer prescription medicines or undertake healthcare procedures without appropriate training.
+However, appropriate training will be provided before any member

 We ensure the physical school environment is accessible, inclusive and favourable to pupils with short and long term medical conditions when undertaking all school activities in or out of school time.